clovisphere/applitools-holiday-shopping-hackathon/README.md

 ![Cypress GUI](img/cypress_gui.png)

-:point_up:To start a test, just click on it:-)
+:point_up:To start a test, just click on it:-) Also start with: V1 > Dev > V2 :smiley: